wyseo10/crazyswarm2/docs2/tutorials.rst

 If you have a crazyflie with a multiranger and flowdeck, you can try out some simple mapping.

-Make sure that the scan and odometry logging is enabled in crazyflies.yaml:
+Make sure that the scan and odometry logging is enabled and the reference frame is set to odom in crazyflies.yaml:

 .. code-block:: bash